Solar energy vs. fossil fuels

 - Why is solar energy good?

-- Solar energy is more environmentally friendly than fossil fuels.
-It offsets electricity costs and protects against rising electricity prices.
-Best of all, it is infinitely renewable.
-Some more of solar energy's benefits include:
+Solar energy is more environmentally friendly than fossil fuels.
+It offsets electricity costs and protects against rising utility prices.
+Best of all, it’s infinitely renewable.
+Other solar energy benefits:

 - Why are fossil fuels bad?

-- Fossil fuels — oil, coal and natural gas or methane — are a leading cause of pollution and cause nearly irreversible damage to the earth.
-They also do direct damage to land and water where they’re extracted.
-Fossil fuels are not renewable, and we are likely to see them run out in our lifetime.
+Fossil fuels — oil, coal and natural gas or methane — are a leading cause of pollution and inflict nearly irreversible damage on the planet.
+They also directly damage the land and water where they’re extracted.
+Fossil fuels also aren’t renewable, and we’re likely to see them run out before too long.

 You’re signed up